alpbasarann/To-Do-App/README.md

 # To-Do-App

-Simple To-Do List App with HTML, CSS and Javascript for fun and practice.
+Simple To-Do List App with HTML, CSS and Javascript.